tianyin/rex/README.md

     make run

-At this point it gives us a prompt that is root/root
+At this point it gives us a root SSH shell.
+To get more, type:

+    make shell

 ### status